 Direct application of local samples often yields a low (<10%) success rate.
 That’s why trap cultures are used to multiply the fungi present in the sample.
 These trap culture methods are widely used and yield a high (>%75) success rate.

 INVAM (International Culture Collection of Vesicular Arbuscular Mycorrhizal Fungi) hypothesizes that:

 - Mycorrhizal fungi infectivity appears to be increased in an ever-expanding root space during the active phase of shoot and root growth.

 - Carbon (obtained from the plant roots) may be allocated by the fungi differently depending on a plant’s life-cycle.
-Carbon can be used by the fungi to concentrate on external hyphae development (more infective) or sporulation (less infective).
+The fungi can use carbon to concentrate on external hyphae development (more infective) or sporulation (less infective).

 Collecting starter inoculum:

 1.)
-Find a host: In order to get a locally adapted and taxonomically diverse inoculum, soil should be collected from a natural area such as a field or forest containing AM fungal plants (see chart).
+Find a host: To get a locally adapted and taxonomically diverse inoculum, the soil should be collected from a natural area such as a field or forest containing AM fungal plants (see chart).
 Slightly dry soil works best.
-To avoid introducing pathogens and to obtain a diverse sample of AM fungi, collect samples from a natural, undisturbed location that hasn’t been used to grow the crop of which you want to inoculate.
+To avoid introducing pathogens and obtain a diverse sample of AM fungi, collect samples from a natural, undisturbed location that hasn’t been used to grow the crop you want to inoculate.

 2.)
-Dig it up: Due to the fact that mycorrhizal fungi can be distributed irregularly, digging up four to five samples is recommended.
+Dig it up: Since mycorrhizal fungi can be distributed irregularly, digging up four to five samples is recommended.
 Most mycorrhizae are found in the top 3 inches of soil, so samples do not need to include soil deeper than this layer.
 At least 50% roots-to-soil should make up the sample volume for best results

 4.)
 Cut it up: Cut the root system into 1–3 cm pieces with scissors and mix into the inoculum.
 These roots contain the mycorrhizal vesicles.
 With stony soil, sieve it to get rid of large stones.